-With the overwhelming low moods being caused by unfulfilled dreams, lack of friends, loss of loved ones, season changes and breakups; a variety of psychologists and social scientists claim there are some unappreciated mental and social perks to sadness.
+With the overwhelming low moods resulting from unfulfilled dreams, lack of friends, loss of loved ones, season changes and breakups; a variety of psychologists and social scientists claim there are some unappreciated mental and social perks to sadness.

-Note that, sadness is clearly different from depression which I fervently suggest anyone having it should seek for help.
+Note: Sadness is clearly different from depression, I hereby suggest anyone having it should seek for help.
 This article is solely to let people embrace the feeling of sadness as a force for good instead of evil.

 These findings may not be directly the keys to happiness which is desirable and preferable in many situations, but they show that sadness has some adaptive functions that are more advantageous than we think.

 Due to biases, people are more likely to make social misjudgment when they are happy.